The 11 Best Apps to Learn Dutch: Tested and Ranked

 Best App to Learn Dutch for Free

 Language learners have a love-hate relationship with Duolingo.
 The main reason people love it is because you can access all of its courses for free.
-The Dutch course is pretty complete, too.
+Dutch is available on Duolingo, and the course is comprehensive.

-But Duolingo plays quite a few ads that interrupt your lessons.
+In the free version, Duolingo has quite a few ads that interrupt your lessons.
 The content also isn’t always very relevant or natural to everyday life.
-If you’re looking for a free app to learn Dutch though, Duolingo is by far the best place to start.
+If you’re looking for a free app to learn Dutch, Duolingo is by far the best place to start.
 Try Duolingo for free by clicking the link below or learn more about it in this Duolingo review.

 Key Features